Dementia Beyond Drugs & Disease Symposium

 Current approaches to dementia care often fall short of truly meeting the needs of those living with dementia—whether through traditional drug-based interventions, purely holistic methods, or even combinations of both.
 It’s time for a transformative change in how we think about and provide care for our elders.

-The Ventura County Ombudsman Program brings together healthcare professionals, caregivers, and community leaders for a groundbreaking exploration of person-centered dementia care.
+The Ventura County Ombudsman Program brought together healthcare professionals, caregivers, and community leaders for a groundbreaking exploration of person-centered dementia care.
 This symposium goes beyond theory to provide practical, implementable solutions that work in any care environment.

 Transforming How We Care for Dementia